Bottom Line Up Front (BLUF)

 What These Disputes Usually Look Like

 Most contractor and subcontractor payment disputes in Tysons fall into a few recurring patterns.
 The first is the classic underbilling and rejection fight.
-The subcontractor submits an application for payment, the general contractor rejects part of it as incomplete, noncompliant, or unsupported, and the unpaid balance starts aging.
 The second is the change work fight, where extra work was performed under field pressure, but formal approval lagged behind the work.
-The third is a retainage dispute, where substantial completion is reached but money stays locked up because punch list items, closeout paperwork, or pass through issues remain unresolved.
-Virginia law governs payment timing and interest obligations in construction contracts, making the contract’s wording and the timing of the invoice especially important.
+The third is a retainage dispute, where substantial completion is reached but money stays locked up because punch list items, closeout paperwork, or pass-through issues remain unresolved.

 Virginia Law Gives Subcontractors Real Leverage